neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

 (The `extensions` can also be used to provide rate limit data, See "GraphQL production ready" book)

+### Question

+Shall we have the ability to do `dry-run`s?
+That is not possible right now.
+This could be useful for performance reasons.
+Yet we also have the TCK tests and the performance tests for that.

 ## Alternative solution

 Expose a hook/callback which is called on each execution of a query.
 Similar to a logger component like the [log-level lib](https://www.npmjs.com/package/loglevel).